ABC11xyz/Train-Ticket/README.md

 - 🏷 **Seat Availability**: Displays available seats for each train option.
 - ⏳ **Estimated Travel Time**: Provides an estimated duration for the selected route.
 - 🗺 **User-Friendly Interface**: Simple and easy-to-use UI for quick searches.
+- **Optimized Performance with Indexing**
+  - Implemented database indexing to speed up query execution.
+  - Ensures faster data retrieval for frequently accessed records.
+- **Faster Data Streaming with SSE (Server-Sent Events)**
+  - Instead of waiting for the entire dataset, results are sent one by one.
+  - Improves user experience by displaying data as soon as it is available.
+  - Reduces client-side waiting time for large queries.